Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Conclusion, Limitations, and future work

 \section{Conclusion, Limitations, and future work}

 In this study, we demonstrate an intuitive and easy-to-use prosthetic hand system that operates autonomously, relying solely on wrist-mounted vision and the prosthetic hand's proprioception, without requiring any biosignals from the user.
 This biosignals-free property could reduce the operational complexity and burden associated with real-world prosthetic hand usage.
-To build this system, we began by collecting teleoperation data on prosthetic hand control.
-Next, we developed a VTM-VAE model that learns a mapping from the wrist images and prosthetic hand signals to the appropriate execution actions, enabling autonomous control.
-Experimental results demonstrate that our method delivers high performance not only on training objects but also on unseen objects, and different subjects.
-These findings highlight the potential of our approach as a novel method for autonomous prosthetic hand control, offering significant advancements in usability and adaptability.

 However, the limitations still exist.
 Firstly, this method has only been tested in a person with transradial limb loss setting, where the user can utilize their residual arm to move the hand for pick-up and placement tasks.
 Future work could expand to include a wider range of limb loss conditions.
 Secondly, the current testing has been limited to pick-up and place tasks involving only one hand.
 Future efforts will explore more complex manipulation tasks, including bimanual manipulation and a broader variety of functional grasps.
 Thirdly, we will extend our approach to include a broader range of objects and backgrounds.
 This extension may involve leveraging simulation environments capable of generating an infinite variety of arrangements and combinations of diverse objects and scenarios.